ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Which locations are included

-The scope must reflect how your business actually operates.
+Your scope must reflect how your business actually operates.
+Misaligned scope definitions are a common failure point during the ISO 9001 Certification Audit.

 2. Establish Leadership Commitment